 - Urfin feels much better after his reformation.

 - Grumpy Bear: Urfin Jus is this trope taken to a villainous extent.
 In a country filled with people who love all things bright, colorful and fun and get along splendidly, Urfin is a loner who dresses in dark clothing, dislikes his neighbors and has unhealthy ambitions that push him into becoming an Evil Overlord as soon as the occasion presents itself.
-In fact, he dislikes his happy-go-lucky compatriots so much that he even forces himself to abandon their habit of always moving their mouths as if chewing something (which earns them their name, the Chewers), albeit with great difficulty.
+In fact, he dislikes his happy-go-lucky compatriots so much that he even forces himself to abandon their habit of always moving their mouths as if chewing something, albeit with great difficulty.
 Even after his HeelFace Turn, he continues living mostly alone and remains a Knight In Sour Armor.

 - Villina, if she appears, pops up in the beginning of the book with a prophecy about the plot and promptly disappears into thin air (literally) again.
 The Yellow Land is never a plot location, never gets described, and we never learn the name of its inhabitants.